dev11systems/universal-coherence-framework/README.md

 They move through **four functional states** related to coherence, information flow, and signal organization.

-These states are universal across:
+These states are observable across:

 * human emotional regulation
 * biological nervous systems